TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-03-how-to-deprecate-php-package-without-leaving-anyone-behind.md

 If this process is too difficult for you, you can [add a "deprecated" note to README title](https://github.com/DeprecatedPackages/ControllerAutowire#controller-autowire---deprecated-in-core-of-symfony-33) as well.

-### The League of Deprecated Packages
+**The League of Deprecated Packages**

 <a href="https://github.com/DeprecatedPackages">
     <img src="https://avatars0.githubusercontent.com/u/22506867?v=3&s=200" class="thumbnail">
 </a>

-*Thanks to [Milan Šulc](https://f3l1x.io/) for making this beautiful logo that tells all the story.
+*Thanks to [Milan Šulc](https://f3l1x.io/) for making this beautiful logo that tells all the story.*

-I've come with this organization a year ago, when me and my friend needed to deprecate more package together.
+I've come with this organization a year ago, when me and my friends needed to deprecate more package together.
 As some of you already figured out, it's a place to put all deprecated packages into.

-**Blog Post(s) about Package**
+#### Blog Post(s) about Package

 One the most underestimated places is a blog post.
 I consider it the most important place for people who don't know the package yet, but might start using it.
 I'd feel bad if people would start using package **after I deprecated them**, instead of reaching out for the replacement right away.

-So I've [created a simple warning system](https://github.com/TomasVotruba/tomasvotruba.cz/pull/88) on my blog:
+I've [created a simple warning system](https://github.com/TomasVotruba/tomasvotruba.cz/pull/88) on my blog:

 - Open post about the package.
 - Add warning above the perex with reasoning and suggested replacement: